phanumat/Documentation/getting-started/groovy-basics.rst

     }

     def added = addThem("Smart", "Things")
-    assert added == "SmartThings"
+    assert added == "PEA HiVE"

     def added2 = addThem(4, 2)
     assert added2 == 6

 Omitting the explicit type information in favor of ``def`` allows us to build flexible programs without getting bogged down in ensuring we have all our typing information correct.
-This is particularly useful for smaller programs, which is what you will be writing with SmartThings.
+This is particularly useful for smaller programs, which is what you will be writing with PEA HiVE.

 .. note::